chibui191/tanzania_water_wells/README.md

 ![Models Confusion Matrix Comparison](./images/confusion_matx_comparison.jpg)

 We can see that the Competition Model was able to achieve a higher Accuracy by generating more of the `functional` labels, which is the major class in the actual population.
 To put things in perspective, out of a sample of 14,481 datapoints, the competition model predicted 1,662 non-operational (including both `non functional` and `functional needs repair`) as `functional`, while the inferential model classified 1,563 non-operational as `functional`.
 With an average population size of 180 people living around 1 waterpoint, a difference of 100 datapoints could mean that the lives of around 180,000 would be affected.
+Therefore between the 2 models, I strongly believe that the Inferential version could offer more values despite lower overall accuracy.

 The inferential model is also easier to interpret; as it provides us with more insights into what could be done to improve the functionality and quality of water pumps.
 It has helped weed out some variables such as `basin` and `region`, and shift our focus to `extraction_type_class`, `waterpoint_type`, `payment_type`, etc, which can all be monitored, controlled, and improved upon by human.